DavidAdegboye/NAND-networks/README.md

 # NAND-networks
 My Part II Project
 TODO:
-from the lowest level, can include padding on xs and weights, to make everything a jnp array and completely utilise jax efficiencies. this would become a part of the forward function, allowing me to use jax.vmap instead of list comprehension

-if I can jax.jit pack_weights, would get much better performance, since this would allow me to jax.jit loss

 want to add sigma as an argument for the initialisation function.
 I found a hand wavy optimal initialisation given sigma = 3.
 In practice all that matters is that the initialisation is good enough.
 But it seems not to be.
 This is causing me to question